My Commitments

 * **Renewal**: Review expiring commitment plans and consider renewal options based on current and projected usage.

-* **Reallocation**: Strategically adjust workloads to better align with the specifications of your commitment plans, maximizing their value and benefits.<br>
+* **Reallocation**: Strategically adjust workloads to better align with the specifications of your commitment plans, maximizing their value and benefits.

 **Key Features**:

-1. Monitor all the plans you've opted for from your cloud provider in one place.
-Currently, Finout supports AWS.
+1. Monitor all the plans you've opted for from your cloud providers in one place.
+Finout supports AWS and Azure.

-2. Gain a high-level view of your coverage % and your utilization % of all your plans by type or any filter in the [MegaBill](https://docs.finout.io/user-guide/inform/megabill).
+2. Gain a high-level view of your coverage % and your utilization % across all your plans by type or any filter in the [MegaBill](https://claude.ai/user-guide/inform/megabill).

-3. Ability to dig deeper and examine coverage and utilization for each specific plan, refining your cloud management strategy.
+3. Dig deeper and examine coverage and utilization for each specific plan, refining your cloud management strategy.

 {% hint style="info" %}

-**Note**: This tab displays metrics for EC2 instances only.
-The coverage metric is an exception - it includes instances from additional services, as detailed below.
+This tab displays metrics for EC2 instances only.
+The coverage metric is an exception - it includes instances from additional services, as detailed below.&#x20;

 {% endhint %}